bil-ali/roadmap_journey/sprints/00_pre-linux-os-basics/ostep-prereqs.md

 #### **User Mode (Ring 3)**

 Where all our applications (processes) run.<br>
 Code running in User Mode is "sandboxed and restricted to the **lowest level of privilege**.
-It is physcially prevented by the CPU from:
+It is physically prevented by the CPU from:
 - Direct Hardware Access
 - Modifying Page Tables
 - Disabling Interrupts